 - Personal: Costs $29.99 per year and offers all the features but it’s restricted to one user.
 This version offers features like unlimited password storage, device syncing, cloud backup, password generator, etc.

 - Family: Costs $59.99 per year and it allows up to 5 users.
-This version offers all the features being offered in Personal plus 10GB secure file storage space.
+This version offers all the features being offered in Personal plus 10GB of secure file storage space.

 11. RememBear – Best Free Password Manager

 - Supported Platforms: Mac, Windows, Android, and iOS

 - Browser Extensions: Chrome, Firefox, and Safari